 There have been profound changes since America's major bilateral global health programs-PEPFAR, PMI and the U.S. Agency for International Development's (USAID) TB program-and the Global Fund were established.
 Mortality among children and from the major infectious diseases has decreased considerably.
 Non-communicable diseases represent a growing share of the world's health burden.
 Climate change is already exacerbating epidemics and other health threats.
-New medical interventions and the data revolution present enormous opportunities.
+New medical interventions and the The Global Fund epitomizes many of the qualities that are needed in effective U.S. investment internationally and it should be a centerpiece of the Biden administration's revitalized global health strategy.
+We need a strategy for true pandemic preparedness and genuine health security, one that recognizes we are only as secure as the weakest health system. data revolution present enormous opportunities.
 Even as the work remains unfinished on ending the AIDS, TB and malaria epidemics, COVID-19 has emerged as one of the greatest health threats in a century.